 Mountain Bike vs Road Bike

-Any comparison between a road bike and a mountain bike has to keep in mind that road bikes are meant for speeds and style, whereas mountain bikes are meant for stability, balance and sturdiness.
+The make and the use are the two main differences between a mountain bike and a road bike.
+Any comparison between a road bike and a mountain bike has to keep in mind that road bikes are meant for speeds and style, whereas mountain bikes are meant for stability, balance, and sturdiness.
 Both are meant for totally different specializations that necessitate their structure and parts to have differences.
 Though to a layman both bikes may look similar, and indeed both a road bike and a mountain bike are meant to carry a person on it and cover distances, there are differences that will be highlighted in this article.

 What is the difference between Mountain Bike and Road Bike?

-• The tires of a mountain bike are wider and have more traction that tires of road bikes that are thinner.
+• The tires of a mountain bike are wider and have more traction.

-• Road bikes attain much higher speeds than mountain speeds.
+• Road bikes can attain much higher speeds than mountain bikes.